George John Robert Murray: Honours, later life, death, and legacy

 Murray was created K.C.M.G. in 1917.

-Murray visited Europe again in 1935.
-He died at Adelaide following an operation for appendicitis on 18 February 1942; he was buried privately beside his sister in St George's Church of England cemetery, Magill.
+He died at Adelaide following an operation for appendicitis on 18 February 1942; he was buried in St George's Church of England cemetery, Magill.

 In 1908 he endowed the University of Adelaide with £1,000 to establish the Tinline Scholarship in History in recognition of the family of his mother, born Margaret Tinline (c.
 1823 – 17 August 1907).

 The heritage-listed George Murray Building, part of the Union Buildings at the university, designed by Woods, Bagot, Jory and Laybourne-Smith and built in 1937, was named after him.

 Every year at St. Peter's College the house with the highest performance and effort in house events is awarded the George Murray Shield.